User Guides

 port = new ParameterDefinition("port", ParameterValueType.INT);

-// The features Parameter is of string type and is an array that can have multiple values (third argument is true)
+// The 'features' parameter is of string type and is an array that can hold multiple values (third argument is true)

 features = new ParameterDefinition("features", ParameterValueType.STRING, true);